codermaybe/IP_SubnetConverter_Flawed/README.md

 # SubnetConverter_Flawed
-this is a simple program written by chatgpt,for the purpose of convert ip and subnet into another format the program can convert string like "192.168.1.1 255.255.255.0" into "192.168.1.1/24"
+this is a simple program written by chatgpt,for the purpose of convert ip and subnet into another format.

+the program can convert string like "192.168.1.1 255.255.255.0" into "192.168.1.1/24"

 # How To USE